One-third of all employees are dissatisfied with training, claiming it does not equip them with adequate skills or prepare them for promotion.1

 These may seem like major hurdles, but they can be overcome with the right plan.

 Related Reading: How to Create a Best-in-Class Corporate L&D Program

 Do Corporate Training the Right Way in 2 Steps

 Organizational leaders who are tired of not getting the ROI they desire from L&D programs should try training employees a little differently.
 These individuals can do training the right way by taking these actions:

 - Deliver engaging, personalized training content.
 Training that is video-based or gamified is often perceived as more engaging than traditional, classroom-style learning.
 Personalized training takes into consideration someone’s individual learning style (visual, auditory, kinesthetic, etc.), role within a company, future goals, and capabilities.

 - Educate managers about employee training by letting them know a) exactly how and why workers are being trained, and b) providing them with reports of employee progress and participation in training.
 HR should hold managers accountable to follow up with employees periodically to ensure they are utilizing the skills acquired through training.

 How an LMS Supports Effective Employee Training

 Is the training your company offers too basic and boring?
 If so, find out more about how a corporate LMS can better employee training in our blog article The Case for eLearning in the Workplace.
-Request a demo to see how our LMS can add value to your company.
+Request a free assessment of your learning needs to see how an LMS can add value to your company.

 - Chief Learning Officer.
 Employees say company training isn’t working. https://www.clomedia.com/2016/08/22/employees-say-company-training-isnt-helping/.
 August 22, 2016.